FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 In all DOM event callbacks, jQuery passes an event object argument which contains information about the event, such as precisely when and where it occurred, what type of event it was, which element the event occurred on, etc.

 We can use this to our advantage!

+???

+Run a sample of console logged event, dig thru the properties (target, etc)

 ---